Design a sales process for todays challenging B2B prospects and increase conversion, get bigger deals and spend less time on the wrong prospects.

 Step 4: Define actions

-Once you have defined what objectives a salesman is supposed to achieve at each stage, it is now time to define the actions fitting for each step.
-Clearly define the series of steps you need to take at each step to promote the customer to the next step in the buying process.
+Once you have defined what objectives a salesperson is supposed to achieve at each stage, you must define the actions suitable for each step.
+Clearly define the series of actions you need to take at each step to promote the customer to the next stage in the buying process.